 There will be three training sessions offered in Global Engagement Program (GEP).

-- Global Awareness Training (early September, 2017): Participants will have an opportunity to assess their intercultural competency.
+- Global Awareness Training: Participants will have an opportunity to assess their intercultural competency.
 After the training, they will keep a journal reflecting on their experience with people from other cultures, which will be reviewed in the last training session.

-- Career and Leadership Development with Global Perspectives (mid October, 2017): The Career Center and University Center Activities and Events will each deliver a career counseling/training session and a leadership session tailored for the GEP participants.
+- Career and Leadership Development with Global Perspectives.
+There will be a career counseling and leadership development session tailored for the GEP participants.

-- Global Engagement Action Plan (lend of November, 2017): Participants will reflect on and share their experiences.
+- Global Engagement Action Plan: Participants will reflect on and share their experiences.
 They will identify their strengths and weaknesses, and make an action plan to be more open engaging global professionals.

 Upon successful completion of GEP, participants will receive an official recognition for their work with a certificate endorsed by both International House and the Career Center.